SalahShallapy/Mapty/README.md

    Navigate to the project folder and open the index.html file in your preferred web browser to start playing.

 3. Requirements
    No additional dependencies are required.
-The game runs entirely in the browser using vanilla JavaScript, HTML, CSS and you can view it online using this [demo](https://mapty.netlify.app/)
+The game project entirely in the browser using vanilla JavaScript, HTML, CSS and you can view it online using this [demo](https://mapty.netlify.app/)

 ## Note